Vector Symbolic Finite State Machines in Attractor Neural Networks: Introduction

 \section{Introduction}

-Hopfield attractor networks are robust models of human memory, as from a simple Hebbian learning rule they display emergent attractor dynamics which allow for reliable pattern recall, completion, and correction even in noisy situations \cite{hopfield_neural_1982, amit_modeling_1989, eliasmith_unified_2005}.
-Attractor models have since found widespread use in neuroscience as a functional and tractable model of human memory \cite{little_existence_1974, schneidman_weak_2006, chaudhuri_computational_2016, khona_attractor_2022}.
+Hopfield attractor networks are one of the most celebrated models of robust neural auto-associative memory, as from a simple Hebbian learning rule they display emergent attractor dynamics which allow for reliable pattern recall, completion, and correction even in situations with considerable non-idealities imposed \cite{hopfield_neural_1982, amit_modeling_1989}.
+Attractor models have since found widespread use in neuroscience as a functional and tractable model of human memory \cite{little_existence_1974, schneidman_weak_2006, chaudhuri_computational_2016, khona_attractor_2022, rolls_mechanisms_2013, eliasmith_unified_2005}.
 The assumption of these models is that the network represents different states by different, usually uncorrelated, global patterns of persistent activity.
-When the network is presented with an input that closely resembles one of the stored states, the network state switches to the corresponding fixed-point attractor.
+When the network is presented with an input that closely resembles one of the stored states, the network state converges to the corresponding fixed-point attractor.

 This process of switching between discrete attractor states is thought to be fundamental both to describe biological neural activity, as well as to model higher cognitive decision making processes \cite{daelli_neural_2010, mante_context-dependent_2013, miller_itinerancy_2016, tajima_task-dependent_2017, brinkman_metastable_2022}.
 What attractor models currently lack, however, is the ability to perform state-dependent computation, a hallmark of human cognition \cite{dayan_simple_2008, buonomano_state-dependent_2009, granger_toward_2020}.
 That is, when the network is presented with an input, the attractor state to which the network switches ought to be dependent both upon the input stimulus as well as the state the network currently inhabits, rather than simply the input.